 Greg Jenner FRHistS is a British public historian with a particular interest in communicating history through pop culture.
-He is the host of the chart-topping comedy BBC podcast You’re Dead To Me (over 82 million downloads and plays), as well as the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s history podcast for children Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.
+He is the host and creator of the chart-topping comedy BBC podcast You’re Dead To Me (over 82 million downloads and plays), as well as the presenter of BBC Radio 4’s Past Forward: A Century of Sound, the BBC’s award-nominated children’s podcast Homeschool History, and the Audible series A Somewhat Complete History of Sitting Down.

-He is the Historical Consultant to all nine series of CBBC’s Emmy & multiple BAFTA award-winning TV comedy series Horrible Histories, being solely responsible for the factual accuracy of over 2000 sketches and 140+ comedy songs.
+He was the Historical Consultant to nine series of CBBC’s Emmy & multiple BAFTA award-winning TV comedy series Horrible Histories, being solely responsible for the factual accuracy of over 2,000 sketches and 150+ comedy songs.
 He also was a key member of the team on the BAFTA-nominated film Horrible Histories: The Movie – Rotten Romans.
-He is also the consultant to a new YouTube Kids animated series based on Adam and Lisa Murphy’s comic book series – the series got over 1 million views in its first week and was nominated for Best Children’s Show at the Royal Television Society Awards 2023.
+He is also the consultant to Corpse Talk, a new YouTube Kids animated series based on Adam and Lisa Murphy’s comic book series – the series got over 1 million views in its first week and was nominated for Best Children’s Show at the Royal Television Society Awards 2023.

-Greg is also the author of the upcoming book Ask A Historian: 50 Surprising Answers to Things You Always Wanted to Know (2021) was written during Covid lockdown and topped the Audible History charts.
+Greg is also the author of four books.
+Ask A Historian: 50 Surprising Answers to Things You Always Wanted to Know (2021) was written during Covid lockdown and topped the Audible History charts.
 It is being translated into 6 languages globally.
-Greg previously published the critically admired Dead Famous: An Unexpected History of Celebrity, From Bronze Age To Silver Screen, and the bestselling A Million Years In A Day: A Curious History of Ordinary Life, From Stone Age To Phone Age (2015), which was an audiobook number 1 bestseller and has been translated into 12 languages around the world.
+Greg previously published the critically admired Dead Famous: An Unexpected History of Celebrity, From Bronze Age To Silver Screen (2020), and the bestselling A Million Years In A Day: A Curious History of Ordinary Life, From Stone Age To Phone Age (2015), which was an audiobook number 1 bestseller and has been translated into 12 languages around the world.

 In 2018 Greg was made an Honorary Research Associate at Royal Holloway, University of London.
 He also does some occasional teaching at the University of York.
 He is a Fellow of the Royal Historical Society